 The success and sustainability of businesses within the finance sector is often determined by the security of its information.
-The loss of commercially sensitive or confidential information as a result of corporate espionage, can result in irrevocable damage to an organisations reputation as well as having substantial regulatory and financial consequences.
+The loss of commercially sensitive or confidential information as a result of corporate espionage can result in irrevocable damage to an organisations reputation, as well as having substantial regulatory and financial consequences.

-Investment Bank Chooses Innovative Counter Surveillance Partner
+Investment Bank Chooses Innovative Counter-Surveillance Partner

 The financial services industry has been at the forefront of many high-profile corporate espionage cases over recent years, and banks and other financial institutions remain the most targeted among hackers.

-Esoteric were awarded the contract to support the organisation by providing an innovative and effective counter espionage strategy that included a range of solutions that would deliver sufficient flexibility to meet the ever-changing needs of the business.
-In addition to regular TSCM inspections of the most sensitive of areas, bespoke training was provided to the company’s security personnel to enabled them to carry out interim, short notice physical searches in key areas in support of the TSCM inspections.
+Esoteric was awarded the contract to support the organisation by providing an innovative and effective security and counter espionage strategy.
+This included a range of solutions that would deliver sufficient flexibility to meet the ever-changing needs of the business.
+In addition to regular TSCM inspections of the most sensitive areas, bespoke training was provided to the company’s security personnel that enabled them to carry out interim physical searches in support of the TSCM inspections.

 This multi-dimensional strategic approach provided great protection to the organisation, whilst delivering improved efficiencies and a return on investment.
-The new in-house capability not only supported the organisations overall counter surveillance strategy but provided the organisation with greater confidence.
-The strategy was reviewed quarterly to ensure that it was fit for purpose and aligned to the organisations objectives at all times.
+The new in-house capability not only supported the organisation’s overall counter-surveillance strategy but provided the organisation with greater confidence.
+The strategy was reviewed quarterly to ensure that it was fit for purpose and aligned to the organisation’s objectives at all times.